jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 Then, in another buffer:

     :syn list xFoo
-        xFoo           xxx links to Bar~
+        xFoo           xxx links to Bar˜

 Here, `:syn list` tells us that the  syntax group `xFoo` is empty in the current buffer (because  no item  is reported), but  that if there  were, they  would be